 CLICK HERE to watch our video

-Sarah White – President, The Kurt Caselli Foundation
+Sarah White – Chairman, The Kurt Caselli Foundation

 Sarah White is the fiancée of Kurt Caselli.
 The couple met in 2003 at A Day in the Dirt held at LACR in their hometown of Palmdale, CA. Kurt proposed to Sarah on August 29, 2013 and they planned to marry in March of the following year.
 The two spent their time traveling to the races and recently took a trip to Paris for Kurt’s 30th birthday.
 They later visited Austria, Italy and lastly, Mexico.
 Sarah grew up riding dirt bikes with her family and friends spending many days in California City and the Mojave desert.
 Sarah has been one of Kurt’s biggest supporters and is committed to making The Kurt Caselli Foundation one of Kurt’s biggest accomplishments.
 Sarah stated, “I am so proud to be able to take part in something so amazing in the honor of Kurt’s name.
 There will never come a day where I won’t continue to be his voice.
 I am already blown away with what we have started in such a short time.”
 Sarah also holds a third degree black belt in American Tang Soo Do and a third degree black belt in Hapkido.
 She currently teaches martial arts and kickboxing and is a Dental Hygienist.